Getting an Artist Visa in Japan

 Visa Application After Receiving the COE

 Japanese Immigration authorities will approve the COE if all your documents are in order.
-If you are in Japan and personally applied for the COE, then the immigration authorities will send the COE your address.
+If you are in Japan and personally applied for the COE, then the immigration authorities will send the COE to your address.
 After that, you must visit the immigration office to apply for a visa.
 The documents required to apply for the artist visa as an artist are as follows:

 • Filled-up visa application